...Ronald Samm does a show-stopping comic turn as the drunken Iro.

 Ronald Samm was born in Port of Spain, the younger son of two Headteachers.
 Early musical training began at St Mary’s College where he was a regular prizewinner in the island-wide biennial Music Festival.
 He studied voice and piano with Noelle Barker and Ian Kennedy at the Guildhall School of Music and Drama and won a scholarship from the Peter Moores/Lord Pitt Foundation to pursue post-graduate study with Nicholas Powell at the Royal Northern College of Music in Manchester.

-2017 saw Ronald assume the role of Lazarus in staged performances of John Adams’s The Gospel According to the Other Mary for Theater Bonn, and take part in further performances of Gershwin’s Porgy and Bess in Kazan, Russia.
+Last year, 2017, saw Ronald assume the role of Lazarus in staged performances of John Adams’ The Gospel According to the Other Mary for Theater Bonn, and take part in further performances of Gershwin’s Porgy and Bess in Kazan, Russia.
 He also appeared at The Grange Festival during summer 2017 as Iro (Irus) in Il ritorno d’Ulisse in patria.
-Ronald’s 17/18 season opens with performances of Siegfried in Act III of Wagner’s Götterdämmerung with Wuppertal Opera.
+Ronald’s 2017-18 season opens with performances of Siegfried in Act III of Wagner’s Götterdämmerung with Wuppertal Opera.
 He then appears with Scottish Opera as Canio for performances of Leoncavallo’s I Pagliacci during August 2018.